What is Scar Revision?

 Following a scar revision treatment, incision care is an important aspect of the healing process.
 Dr. Couvillion or a member of his staff can provide detailed instructions to help you care for your wound so the revised scar is thinner, lighter, and smaller.
 As mentioned, the scar cannot be completely erased; however, most well-performed scar revision treatments can lead to a softer, more natural appearance.

-Scar Revision Frequently Asked Questions
+Frequently Asked Questions about scar revision

 How much does scar revision cost?